-SVMs were originally proposed by Boser, Guyon and Vapnik in 1992 and gained increasing popularity in late 1990s.
+▶ SVMs were originally proposed by Boser, Guyon, and Vapnik in 1992, and gained increasing popularity in the late 1990s.

-- SVMs were originally proposed by Boser, Guyon and Vapnik in 1992 and gained increasing popularity in late 1990s. - SVMs are currently among the best performers for a number of classification tasks ranging from text to genomic data.
+- ➤ SVMs were originally proposed by Boser, Guyon, and Vapnik in 1992, and gained increasing popularity in the late 1990s. - ► SVMs are currently among the best performers for several classification tasks ranging from text to genomic data.

-- SVMs were originally proposed by Boser, Guyon and Vapnik in 1992 and gained increasing popularity in late 1990s. - SVMs are currently among the best performers for a number of classification tasks ranging from text to genomic data. - SVMs can be applied to complex data types beyond feature vectors (e.g. graphs, sequences, relational data) by designing kernel functions for such data.
+- ➤ SVMs were originally proposed by Boser, Guyon, and Vapnik in 1992, and gained increasing popularity in the late 1990s. - ► SVMs are currently among the best performers for several classification tasks ranging from text to genomic data. - ➤ SVMs can be applied to complex data types beyond feature vectors (e.g., graphs, sequences, relational data) by designing kernel functions for such data.

-- SVMs were originally proposed by Boser, Guyon and Vapnik in 1992 and gained increasing popularity in late 1990s. - SVMs are currently among the best performers for a number of classification tasks ranging from text to genomic data. - SVMs can be applied to complex data types beyond feature vectors (e.g. graphs, sequences, relational data) by designing kernel functions for such data. - SVM techniques have been extended to a number of tasks such as regression [Vapnik et al. '97], principal component analysis [Schölkopf et al. '99], etc.
+- ➤ SVMs were originally proposed by Boser, Guyon, and Vapnik in 1992, and gained increasing popularity in the late 1990s. - ► SVMs are currently among the best performers for several classification tasks ranging from text to genomic data. - ➤ SVMs can be applied to complex data types beyond feature vectors (e.g., graphs, sequences, relational data) by designing kernel functions for such data. - SVM techniques have been extended to several tasks, such as regression [Vapnik et al. '97], principal component analysis [Schölkopf et al. '99], etc.